 How to Start a Seed Bank for Your Family

-The easiest seeds to save are ones that are open-pollinated heirloom or self-pollinated (tomatoes, peppers, beans, and peas) varieties.
-It is not recommended to save hybrid seeds because the seeds are often sterile or produce traits that are different from the parent plant.
+The easiest seeds to save are ones that are open-pollinated heirloom seeds or self-pollinated (tomatoes, peppers, beans, and peas) varieties.
+It is not recommended to save hybrid varieties because the seeds are often sterile or produce traits that are different from the parent plant.

 1. Start a seed bank with seeds from your own garden.

 You can start a seed collection from your own garden now.
 This is a great way to save money on next year’s garden and to save for the long-term future!

 There are some great videos and articles that can walk you through the steps to save seeds from each of your plants.
 Make sure that you are choosing seeds from healthy plants and harvest these seeds near the end of the growing season when they are mature.